govindkailas/upload-to-minio/README.md

 * Connection #0 to host localhost left intact
 ```

-_Note: `file` is the name of the file in the form data. `k8s.png` is the file we're uploading.
-Its important that `file` and `r.FormFile("file")` in `go` should match_
+_Note: `file` is the file's  name in the form data. `k8s.png` is the file we're uploading.
+It's important that `file` and `r.FormFile("file")` in `go` should match_

-If everything worked as expected, the go client would have uploaded the file to minio.
+If everything worked as expected, the go client would have uploaded the file to Minio.
 Let's verify this from the go app log as well,
 ```
 2023/12/21 15:20:24 We already own testbucket
 File type is png